-A DNS server, also known as a name server, is the server that contains a huge database with domain names and IP addresses.
+A DNS server, also known as a name server, is a server that contains a huge database with domain names and IP addresses.
 Its job is to look up the correct IP address belonging to the domain name you just typed into the browser.

 So why should a VPN have its own DNS servers?

 By handling your DNS request the VPN provider makes sure it is handled by the same tunneling protocol and encryption as your internet traffic.
-Your DNS request can therefore:
+Your DNS request can, therefore:

 - Not be censored by governments or organizations through the interception of your DNS request.

 - Not be hacked or manipulated to redirect you to phishing or scam websites.

 - Not be logged by a third party that could store the websites you visit, when you do so, and from where you do so.

 In short: Exposed DNS requests can put your security and privacy at risk.

 6. Kill Switch Test